“Remembrance of history brings us closer to God,”Pope Francis said.

 Chinese faithful pray for the souls in Purgatory throughout November, but especially during the first eight days to obtain Indulgences from the treasury of grace in the Church.

-Praying for the dead, among Chinese is understood as a practice of filial piety, a virtue of Confucian thinking.
+Praying for the dead is understood among the Chinese as a practice of filial piety, a Confucian virtue.
 As cited in the Analects of Confucius (circa 500 BC),“When the dead are shown proper reverence and the memory of distant ancestors is kept alive, the people's virtue is at its highest (慎終追遠).”

 For Chinese, death is traditionally viewed as sad, morbid and fearful, something that people would rather not think about and certainly not discuss.
 Catholics use this opportunity to explain to catechumens and the newly baptised the Catholic perspective of death—an essential part of the faith—and that the Christian understanding of death is inseparable from the understanding of life and is reflected in funeral practices and prayers for the dead.